openstack/designate/doc/source/howtos/sink-notifications.rst

 ===============================

 .. note::
-   In this how to, we assume you have the Designate installed and configured.
+   In this how to, we assume you have Designate already installed and configured.
 If you can not manually add records via the API or dashboard, stop reading now, and go follow some of the other documentation to get that working first.

    This example will go over setting up the nova handler only.